Traves-Theberge/chat_ui/README.md

 - **Upload File**: Click the paperclip icon to upload and include files in your messages.
 - **Use Emojis**: Click the emoji icon to open the emoji picker and add emojis to your messages.
 - **Delete Chat**: Click the trash icon next to a chat in the sidebar to delete it.
+- **Download Chat History**: Click the "Download Chat" button in the chat header to download the chat history in various formats.
+- **Prompt Templates**: Click the "Prompt Templates" button in the sidebar to access the Prompt Templates modal.
+- **Apply Template**: Select a template and fill in any placeholders in the PlaceholderFillModal.
+This modal allows you to input text for placeholders marked as `{{placeholder_name}}` in the template content.
+- **File Placeholders**: For placeholders marked as `{{file_reference}}`, you can upload text-based files.
+The content of the uploaded file will replace the placeholder in the template.
+Supported file formats include .txt, .html, .css, .js, .json, .xml, and .md.

+## Prompt Templates

+The Prompt Templates feature allows users to create, manage, and apply pre-defined text structures to their messages.
+This enhances the chat experience by providing quick access to commonly used prompts and allowing for customization through placeholders.

+### How to Use:

+1. Click the "Prompt Templates" button in the sidebar.
+2. In the modal, you can:
+   - Select an existing template
+   - Create a new template
+   - Edit or delete existing templates
+3. When applying a template with placeholders, fill in the required information in the PlaceholderFillModal.
+4. The filled template will be inserted into your message input.

+### Placeholder Types:

+- Basic placeholders: `{{placeholder_name}}`
+- File placeholders: Allows uploading text-based files

+### Performance Considerations:

+- Templates are stored in the database and fetched on-demand to reduce initial load time.
+- File uploads for placeholders are handled asynchronously to prevent UI blocking.

 ## Environment Variables